Interpretations in Art

 Illustration Type:Engraving

-English Caption:Telemachus having seen the head of Metrodorus qho was an young man of a marvelous beauty.
+English Caption:Telemachus having seen the head of Metrodorus who was an young man of a marvelous beauty.

 Medium: